 Click here to enlarge infographic.

-Alzheimer’sdisease may affect the day to day tasks and activities that someone engages in.
-There are a few factors to consider when looking at the causes of Alzheimer’s.
 The greatest influence is age, especially among people who are age sixty and above.
 Other factors of this disease include genetics, the environment, and lifestyle choices.
 In many cases, a combination of the three factors play a role in the development of the disease.
-However, every individual is unique and these factors may increase or decrease the risk of contracting the illness quite differently for each person.

 This article will cover the following topics on Alzheimer’s Disease.